Download the full catalog.

 Policy 11: Exemptions

 Exemptions are not available.
-If you are unable to meet the requirements during a reporting period, you will be recognized as CPE-compliant upon reporting 30 CPE credits.
+If you are unable to meet the requirements during a reporting period, you will be recognized as CEBS-compliant upon reporting 30 credits.
 There is no need to wait until a new reporting period begins.